rishabh535/Insurance-Fraud-Predictions/README.md

 **Tools and Platforms:** VS Code, Jupyter Notebook, Power BI

 **Libraries and Packages:** [List the specific Python libraries and packages used]

-## Optimizations

-We encountered challenges during the development, particularly when applying commit changes, leading to errors.
-This section details the optimizations and improvements made to address these issues.

-[Provide a more detailed account of optimizations and improvements]

-Feel free to explore the code, experiment with different datasets, or suggest improvements to this project.

-If you have any questions or feedback, please open an issue in this repository.

-Happy coding and data analysis!